Increasing WordPress’ 8MB limit with MAMP Pro (Updated for MAMP 6)

-The first step to increasing the 8MB limit is changing the settings from “Identical PHP versions” to “Individual PHP Versions” on the PHP tab.
+The first step to increasing the 8MB limit in MAMP Pro 5 is changing the Mode settings from “Identical PHP versions” to “Individual PHP Versions” on the PHP tab.

 .user.ini file within the site’s root directory.
 Since it’s an invisible file (due to the preceding period) you will probably need to use your IDE of choice.

 .user.ini file to increase the 8MB limit to 64MB.

 upload_max_filesize = 64M post_max_size = 64M memory_limit = 400M file_uploads = On max_execution_time = 180

 Lastly, click Save, restart the MAMP servers and you’re good to go!